Improve productivity while working from home using these easy yet effective hacks

 8. Put on your clothes

-However, if you start your workday dressed appropriately, it will set the tone for the day and make it much easier to get started.
+Starting your workday dressed appropriately sets a positive tone and makes it easier to get started.

-How are you dressed in the home office?
-What is your morning routine now that you don’t have to leave the house for the rest of the day?
+Think about it: How do you dress when you work at home?
+What’s your morning routine like now that you don’t have to leave the house for the rest of the day?

-Don’t forget to get dressed for the day when you wake up in the morning before you start working.
-Sweatpants, soiled t-shirts, and droopy hair are not indicators of productivity and energy.
+Remember to get dressed in the morning before you start working.
+Wearing sweatpants, stained t-shirts, and messy hair doesn’t signal productivity and energy.

-Dress comfortably but stylishly, as if you were expecting a partner or client to enter at any time.
-Clothes have a significant impact on how you feel (here’s how you can dress more confidently).
+Choose comfortable yet stylish clothing, as if you were expecting a colleague or client to visit at any moment.
+Your clothing can have a significant impact on how you feel.

 9. Consume nutritious foods

-It’s critical to stick to a meal plan.
+It’s important to stick to a meal plan.
 We all grab a sandwich or whatever we have on hand for lunch.
-Also, it’s not a sin to take a siesta after a meal.
-Living should be pleasurable, and you have the ability to make it so.

 10. Listen to some good music